Expansion of Heathrow Airport: Supporters

-However, since 21 November 2022, the CEO of Virgin Atlantic Shai Weiss indicated a pause in the company's support for the expansion of Heathrow, announcing support had moved from 'unequivocal' to 'tentative', mentioning Heathrow's increase of passenger charges as a reason.
+However, since November 2022, the CEO of Virgin Atlantic Shai Weiss indicated a pause in the company's support for the expansion of Heathrow, announcing support had moved from 'unequivocal' to 'tentative', mentioning Heathrow's increase of passenger charges as a reason.

-In August 2025, easyjet stated that they would start serving Heathrow once a third runway is complete.
+In August 2025, EasyJet stated that they would start serving Heathrow once a third runway is complete.

 Advocacy in support of expansion

-In May 2007, the British Airports Authority (BAA) and several other companies involved with aviation established Flying Matters to lobby the UK government and generally advocate for the development of the airport following on from a suggestion from Sir Richard Branson of Virgin Atlantic that aviation industry needed to develop a shared solution to climate change.
+In May 2007, the British Airports Authority (BAA) and several other companies involved with aviation established Flying Matters to lobby the UK government and generally advocate for the development of the airport, following a suggestion from Sir Richard Branson of Virgin Atlantic that the aviation industry needed to develop a shared solution to climate change.
 The organisation was created to help demonstrate that the aviation sector was "taking climate change seriously".
-In 2009 Greenpeace acquired and published a detailed confidential report into the group activities and plans which claimed that The Department for Transport was independently approaching Flying Matters for support on key issues on the Climate change bill.
+In 2009 Greenpeace acquired and published a detailed confidential report into the group's activities and plans which claimed that The Department for Transport was independently approaching Flying Matters for support on key issues on the Climate Change bill.

-Prior to the 2007 party conferences Flying Matters issued a number of press releases aimed at the Conservative Party which challenged their opposition to the third runway: "Voters in key marginals shun Conservative proposals for higher taxes on air travel", "'Green' holiday tax plan puts Conservatives 6 per cent behind Labour in 30 most important marginals in the Country","Families will be priced out of air travel if Heathrow fails to expand" and "Stopping new runways would cost half a million new UK jobs".
+Prior to the 2007 party conferences, Flying Matters issued a number of press releases aimed at the Conservative Party which challenged their opposition to the third runway.
 The objectives outlined in the leaked 'draft Strategy and programme for 2009–10' later confirmed that the organisation felt that it was "Essential to help establish a foundation from which the Conservatives could amend their position post election".
-The organisation's budget for 2008–2009 was £390 thousand.
+The organisation's budget for 2008–2009 was £390,000.

 Lobbying

-The aviation sector had close links with political decision makers which many players moving between roles through the controversial 'revolving door'.
-For example: Joe Irvin was advisor to John Prescott from 1996 and 2001 (Secretary of State for the Environment, Transport and the Regions as well as Deputy Prime Minister) before working for various element of the aviation lobby and becoming head of corporate affairs at BAA in 2006 before he became 'Special Advisor' to Gordon Brown in 2007 when he became prime minister.
+The aviation sector had close links with political decision-makers, with people moving between roles through the controversial 'revolving door'.
+For example: Joe Irvin was an advisor to John Prescott from 1996 and 2001 (Secretary of State for the Environment, Transport and the Regions as well as Deputy Prime Minister) before working for various elements of the aviation lobby and becoming head of corporate affairs at BAA in 2006; he became 'Special Advisor' to Gordon Brown in 2007 when he became prime minister.
 He was succeeded at BAA by Tom Kelly who took the title 'group director of corporate and public affairs' and had been official spokesman for Tony Blair when he was prime minister.

-Freedom to Fly was formed during the preparation phase of the "Future of Aviation white paper 2003" by BAA and others It was 'fronted' by Joe Irvin, a former political adviser to John Prescott who subsequently became Director of Public Affairs at BAA Limited Their director, Dan Hodges, is the son of Glenda Jackson, Labour MP and former Aviation Minister.
+A pressure group 'Freedom to Fly', fronted by Irvin, was formed during the preparation phase of the "Future of Aviation white paper 2003" by BAA and others.